 Network monitoring is a process that involves analyzing all the incoming and outgoing traffic from your office network.

-A network monitoring system can monitor malicious programs, infected workstations and even unusual internet usage in your organization.
+A network monitoring system can monitor malicious programs, infected workstations, and even unusual internet usage in your organization.
 You can also check if your employees are accessing unproductive sites, like social media, during work.

 B. Email Monitoring